LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Statistics in R
 =========================================================

-R has a powerful set of in built statistical methods.
+R has a powerful set of statistical methods.
 Including:
 - Standard statistical tests
 - Statistical modelling